A Guide to Legal Intake for In-House Counsel: Best Practices and Tips

 What kinds of legal requests might can be managed by legal intake and triage workflow software?

-Any legal request, especially high-volume, repetitive legal requests, can be managed by legal intake and triage workflow software.
+Any legal request, especially high-volume, repetitive legal requests, can be managed by legal intake and triage workflow softwareLegal automation software can automatically and intelligently parse and sort legal requests, making it a powerful tool for reducing administrative work and processing legal requests more efficiently.

 Contract examples: